 Height is also an issue in our next type of no ball but, in this instance, the delivery is able to bounce.
 If, after the ball has bounced, it travels over the batsman at above head height, a no ball should be called.

-To be deemed an illegal delivery in this way, the square leg umpire must determine that the ball is higher than the batsman’s head if he were upright.
+To be deemed an illegal delivery in this way, the square leg umpire shall determine that the ball is higher than the batsman’s head if he were upright.

 The usual supplementary laws to this type of no ball will apply so there will be an extra run given to the batting side.
 The possibilities for dismissal are limited and the next delivery will be a free hit in one day cricket.

-No Ball for Multiple Bounces or Pitching Off the Strip
+5. No Ball for the Ball Bouncing Multiple Times or Pitching Off the Strip

-Recent changes to the laws have introduced a separate set of circumstances where a no ball can be called.
+Recent changes to the Laws of cricket have introduced a separate set of circumstances where a no ball can be called and signalled.
 In cricket, a delivery is only allowed to bounce once before it reaches the batsman.
-If it bounces two or more times, the standing umpire must call a no ball.
+If the ball bounces two or more times, the standing umpire shall call and signal no ball.

-No Ball for Breaking the Wicket In Delivery
+6. No Ball if Bowler Breaks the Wicket In Delivery

 This is a relatively new addition to the list of no balls and it underlines how cricket’s laws have evolved over the years.
-If, during his delivery, the bowler breaks the wicket at his own end after the ball comes into play and before he completes the delivery stride, the umpire shall call and signal no ball.
+For the bowler breaking the wicket at his own end after the ball comes into play and before he completes the delivery stride, the umpire shall call and signal no ball.

 This law was introduced after England’s Steven Finn had issues with breaking the wicket.
 South African captain Graeme Smith argued that this was distracting to the batsman and it was agreed that this should be classed as an illegal delivery.

-At the point of delivery, the bowler’s arm must be straight: There is a small degree of flexibility and this can be contentious at times but, if the square leg umpire feels that the bowler is throwing, as opposed to bowling, then they must call a no ball.
+At the point of delivery, the bowler’s arm must be straight: There is a small degree of flexibility and this can be contentious at times but, if the square leg umpire feels that the bowler throws the ball, as opposed to bowling it, then they shall call and signal no ball.

 That level of flexibility is up to 15 degrees in the elbow joint which is extremely difficult to call in a live match.
 The umpire must, therefore, be completely certain that the bowler has gone beyond this point.
 If a bowler infringes in this way twice in a match, the fielding team’s captain should be consulted and the bowler would be removed from the attack for the rest of the innings.

-In the modern day, a no ball will be called if a bowler delivers underarm, the umpire shall call and signal no ball, and it doesn’t matter how many times that ball bounces before reaching the batsman.
+In the modern day, if a bowler delivers underarm, the umpire shall call and signal no ball, and it doesn’t matter how many times the ball is bouncing before reaching the batsman.

-If the bowler then delivers in a manner contrary to that which has been declared, the standing umpire must call a no ball.
-The same principle applies if the bowler later changes their method of delivery without first notifying the standing umpire.
+If the bowler then delivers in a manner contrary to that which has been declared, the standing umpire shall call and signal no ball.
+The same principle applies if the bowler later changes their mode of delivery without first notifying the standing umpire.

 This has to be an exceptionally rare form of no ball and it would be tough for anyone to recall an instance where this has happened.
-However, a no ball should be called if the bowler’s delivery has been intercepted by a fielder before it reaches the batsman, the umpire shall call and signal a no ball.
+However, if the bowler’s delivery has been intercepted by a fielder before it reaches the batsman, the umpire shall call and signal a no ball.

 A no ball can also be called if a fielder encroaches on the pitch, even if they don’t come into contact with the ball.
 In addition, the wicket keeper must not take the ball in front of the stumps unless the batsman has struck it or it has hit the batsman’s body.

-A fielder intercepting a delivery could very well be an accident in which case it would be more plausible but, in any instance where the fielder makes that interception before the batsman has had a chance to play, a no ball will be called.
+A fielder intercepting a delivery could very well be an accident in which case it would be more plausible but, in any instance where the wicket keeper or fielder makes that interception before the batsman has had a chance to play, the umpire shall call and signal no ball.

 Dangerous Bowling is a general term which can be applied by either umpire.
 Outside of the full tosses and above head high bouncers, this has its own category.
 It’s a little hard to clarify but it could be applied if, perhaps, a bowler is continually delivering head high bouncers to a tail ender.